 2017 was characterized by continued concerns over increasing global humanitarian needs.
-As ongoing conflicts such as those in Iraq, Syria and South Sudan lingered, the Rohingya crisis in Bangladesh became the world's fastest growing refugee crisis.
+As ongoing conflicts such as those in Iraq, Syria and South Sudan lingered, the Rohingya crisis in Bangladesh became the world's fastest growing refugee emergency.
 With droughts and other adverse weather events also witnessed around the world, the year offered no respite for humanitarian aid actors.

-In response to these emergencies our teams worldwide worked tirelessly to alleviate human suffering wherever it was found - helping to stave off famine in East Africa, mobilizing support for people affected by successive hurricanes in the Americas, delivering aid to Rohingya refugees in Bangladesh and responding to the needs of persons displaced by conflicts in the Middle East and the Lake Chad region.
+Our teams worldwide worked tirelessly to alleviate human suffering wherever it was found - helping to stave off famine in East Africa, mobilizing support for people affected by successive hurricanes in the Americas, delivering aid to Rohingya refugees in Bangladesh and responding to the needs of persons displaced by conflicts in the Middle East and the Lake Chad region.